FuturICT2/FIN4Xplorer/README.md

 # on macOS, to prevent gyp related errors
 npm explore npm -g -- npm install node-gyp@latest

-# truffle
-npm install -g truffle
-npm install -g ganache-cli # or the GUI app from trufflesuite.com/ganache

 # project
-npm install # requires apparently more than 1GB of memory to run
+npm install # might require more than 1GB of memory to run
 ```

 Install the [MetaMask](https://metamask.io/) browser extension.